mahe-lab/sops/pcr.md

 - 5 minute Dead-air UV exposure

 ### before_starting
+- This protocol assumes that each PCR reaction is meant to employ the same pair (or multiplex pair) of primers; if different combinations of primer pairs (or multiplex primer pairs) are planned, apply this protocol in parallel for each primer pair (or multiplex pair) of primers
+-
 - Obtain some ice and place in the dead-air box ice box; the aluminum tube tray can be chilled in the dead-air box ice box
 - Obtain sufficient tubes/strips/plates to accomodate the specimens & label appropriately
-- Remove specimens, ROCHE PCR Master (Vial #1) and Primers from the freezer and thaw slowly on ice
+- Remove specimens, ROCHE PCR Master (Vial #1) and Primers from the freezer and thaw slowly on ice in the dead-air box
 - Use the calculator below to plan the PCR layout

 ### calculator